Cholita Climbers: History

 The Cholita climbers live in the cities of La Paz and El Alto, and so are accustomed to high altitude conditions.
 The women range from 24 to 50 years old.
 Many of them have family or work connections to mountaineering.
 For example, Cecilia Llusco Alaña started helping her father, a trekking guide, at the age of eight.
 Others in the group have partners who are climbers or have themselves worked as porters or high mountain cooks on climbing expeditions.
 In 2015, eleven Cholitas Escaladoras, led by mountain cook Lidia Huayllas Estrada, made it to the summit of Huayna Potosí, a 6,088 meter high peak in Bolivia, in a single attempt.
 They then decided to climb mountains all over Latin America, despite the fact that it was judged by many to be inappropriate or impossible for women in their community to be mountaineers.

-The word Cholita has been used pejoratively to refer to Aymara women.
+The word cholita has been used pejoratively to refer to Aymara women.
 They have also been ridiculed for wearing their traditional costumes and have been discriminated against in public spaces and in employment opportunities.
 To challenge these negative connotations, this group of mountaineers climb in their traditional attire.
 Other Cholitas, such as the fighting cholitas, and the skating cholitas, have excelled in other extreme sports and Aymara women in traditional dress are moving into other fields at high levels.

 After Huayna Potosi, the group climbed Acotango, a mountain between Bolivia and Chile, Parinacota, Pomarapi, Illimani and Bolivia's highest mountain, Sajama de Oruro, all peaks higher than 6000 meters above sea level.
 Individuals in the group now accompany tourists on their climbs as regular guides.
 They have also now taken professional climbing and safety courses to become professional guides.

-On January 23, 2019, they made history by reaching their highest summit so far, on their first international climb, in Argentina.
-They climbed Aconcagua (6,968 meters) in Mendoza, Argentina, the highest summit in the western hemisphere.
+On January 23, 2019, they summited Aconcagua (6,968 meters) in Mendoza, Argentina.
+This was their highest summit at the time and their first international expedition.
 The climb was sponsored by the Ministry of Culture and Tourism of Bolivia and the expedition is now detailed in a documentary film called 'Cholitas' that premiered in Spain.
 In 2019, they started to run climbing courses for people who are just starting to climb.
 The Cholita Climbers would like to climb Mount Everest at some point and are training, raising money and looking for backers towards this goal.